Catherine Scorsese: Biography

-She was born on April 16, 1912.
-She was married to Charles Scorsese.
-Her father, Martin Cappa, was a stage co-ordinator and her mother, Domenica, was a shop owner.
-She was the twin of her brother Charles.
-She also had brothers Salvatore and Andrew and five sisters including Mary and Sarah.
+Catherine Cappa was born on April 16, 1912, in New York to Sicilian parents Domenica and Martin Cappa.
+Her father, Martin, was a stage co-ordinator and her mother, Domenica, was a shop owner.
+She had a twin brother, named Charles, as well as two other brothers, Salvatore and Andrew, and five sisters, including Mary and Sarah.

-Both of her parents, Domenica and Martin Cappa, were Sicilian.
 Catherine grew up in a three-room apartment on Elizabeth Street, on the outer reaches of Manhattan's Little Italy, which was shared with 14 people, including boarders and relatives.
-In 1933, when she was working as a machinist in the nearby Garment District, she married Luciano known as Charles Scorsese, who also lived on Elizabeth Street and was also employed in the garment industry.
+In 1933, when she was working as a machinist in the nearby Garment District, she married Luciano Charles Scorsese, a fellow Sicilian American who also lived on Elizabeth Street and was also employed in the garment industry.
 The experience of growing up in Little Italy among first- and second-generation Italian Americans had a profound influence on her son Martin, who revisited their attitudes, values and way of life in his 1974 documentary, Italianamerican.

-Often, she cooked meals for cast and crew members of her son's films.
+She often cooked meals for cast and crew members of her son's films.
 Her cookbook, Italianamerican: The Scorsese Family Cookbook, was published two months before her death.

 Scorsese, who had Alzheimer's disease, died on January 6, 1997.